TaitoUnited/full-stack-template/README.md

 ### Unit tests

-All unit tests are run automatically during build (see `Dockerfile.build` files).
-You can use any test tools that have been installed as development dependency.
-Test reports should be placed at the `./test/reports` directory.
+All unit tests are run automatically during build (see the `Dockerfile.build` files).
+You can use any test tools that have been installed as development dependency inside the container.
+Test reports should be placed at the `/xxx/test/reports` directory.

 You can run unit tests also in local environment with the `taito unit [CONTAINER]` command, for example `taito unit: client`.